soft whole wheat sourdough rolls

 How to Make Soft Whole Wheat Sourdough Rolls

-Add sourdough starter, milk, softened butter, molasses (or honey), eggs, vinegar, salt, vital wheat gluten, and whole wheat flour to the bowl of a stand mixer fitted with a dough hook.
+Add sourdough starter, 190g milk, molasses (or honey), eggs, vinegar, vital wheat gluten, and whole wheat flour to the bowl of a stand mixer fitted with a dough hook.

-Wet your fingers and pull the dough, it should stretch until you can see the light through it before it tears (the windowpane test).
+Wet your fingers and pull the dough.
+It should stretch until you can see the light through it before it tears (the windowpane test pictured below), especially after it rests for a minute or two.

 pulling the dough to see if it passes the windowpane test of gluten development

-Step 2 – Forming and Proofing the Rolls
+Step 3 – Shape and Proof the Rolls

 Butter a 13×9-inch baking pan, press a sheet of parchment paper down inside, and then butter the parchment paper.